Team2530/Documentation/Style-guide.md

 - Try to keep individual lines of code **under 120 characters.** VS Code has a faint grey line as you scroll right to help indicate this.
 If you need to shorten a line, try creating "temporary" variables to split up and store individual components.
 - Don't forget to remember to **use plenty of comments.** If you think you're using enough comments, you probably need to add more.
 - If you can't remember a specific convention or don't understand one yet, just look around the code and **use common sense.** As long as it looks okay, it's probably fine.
+- Nesting is bad.
+If you can avoid it, do so.

 You should get in the habit of using `Shift + Alt + F` often - this is a shortcut in VS Code that performs some formatting on your code automatically, such as spacing, bracket placement, and line character limits.
 This is especially useful when copy-pasting.